NREL/EnergyPlus/doc/src/docs/InputOutputReference/02-HVACTemplates.md

 The options for this field are

-- ‘FixedDryBulb’
+- 'FixedDryBulb'

-- ‘DifferentialDryBulb’
+- 'DifferentialDryBulb'

-- ‘FixedEnthalpy’
+- 'FixedEnthalpy'

-- ‘DifferentialEnthalpy’
+- 'DifferentialEnthalpy'

-- ‘ElectronicEnthalpy’ (i.e., humidity ratio curve strategy)
+- 'ElectronicEnthalpy' (i.e., humidity ratio curve strategy)

-- ‘FixedDewPointAndDryBulb’
+- 'FixedDewPointAndDryBulb'

-- ‘DifferentialDryBulbAndEnthalpy’
+- 'DifferentialDryBulbAndEnthalpy'

-- ‘NoEconomizer’
+- 'NoEconomizer'

 Choosing **NoEconomizer** means the economizer will not operate and the outdoor airflow rate will be at the minimum for the entire simulation.